 Americans waste an estimated 150 billion pounds of food a year.
-A lot of it comes from grocery stores and other retailers.
+A lot of it comes from supermarkets and other retailers.

 Food banks increasingly are trying to get their hands on some of that food to help feed the hungry.